-fro mo least one circumstance om the table below ust be demonstrated for exception to be nsidered and approved Exception threshold for minor expenditure only Approval: one-up through the procure to pay system Exception threshold for moderate expenditure only Approval: from the relevant Group Manager Exception threshold for high expenditure only Approval: from the Chief Executive 1.
-The required goods, works, or services are technical or specialist in nature and supply is restricted because: There are limited suitable sknown to supply the requirements.
+fro mi an least one circumstance om the table below ust be demonstrated for exception to be nsidered and approved Exception threshold for minor expenditure only Approval: one-up through the procure to pay system Exception threshold for moderate expenditure only Approval: from the relevant Group Manager Exception threshold for high expenditure only Approval: from the Chief Executive 1.
+The required goods, works, or services are technical or specialist in nature and supply is restricted because: There are limited suitable suppliers who are known to supply the required goods, services, or works.
 There were limited suitable suppliers identified through open competition in the last 12 months.
-2. The goods, works or services can be sourced without the need for open competition because: Written quotes for the req services can be sought from approved suppliers.
+2. The goods, works or services can be sourced without the need for open competition because: Written quotes for the required goods, works, or services can be sought from pre-qualified / approved suppliers.
 A closed competition can be run with a number of approved contractors / prequalified suppliers who are known to supply the required goods, works or services.
 3. An open competitive process would not be practical or beneficial because: Pricing and specifications of the required goods, works or services are already publicly available through known supplier websites or have been previously obtained.
 Three written quotes for the same core requirements have already been obtained in the last 12 months.
 Open competition for the same core requirements has already been carried out in the last 12 months 4.
-Standardisation or compatibility with existing equipment or services is necessary or desirable because: A change in supplier could negatively impact on levels significant disruption to bu A change in supplier could significantly impact levels of service and /or disrupt business activity, outweighing any long-term benefits that might be achieved through open competition.
+Standardisation or compatibility with existing equipment or services is necessary or desirable because: A change in supplier could create additional costs, negatively impact on levels of service or cause significant disruption to business activity.
+A change in supplier could significantly impact levels of service and /or disrupt business activity, outweighing any long- term benefits that might be achieved through open competition.

-5 .
-The goods, service or works are necessary for complete delivery, and a change of supplier cannot be made for economic or technical reasons because: The existing goods, service or works cannot easily be completed by a new supplier without having to alter or replace the work already completed.
+5. The goods, service or works are necessary for complete delivery, and a change of supplier cannot be made for economic or technical reasons because: The existing goods, service or works cannot easily be completed by a new supplier without having to alter or replace the work already completed.
 Changing a supplier at this stage of the project would cause significant inconvenience or substantial duplication of costs.
-6 .
-It is not practical or cost-effective to use the primary procurement method because: There are exceptionally advantageous conditions for purchasing the goods that could not be matched by obtaining supplier quotes e.g. a one-off public auction or sale.
+6. It is not practical or cost-effective to use the primary procurement method because: There are exceptionally advantageous conditions for purchasing the goods that could not be matched by obtaining supplier quotes e.g. a one- off public auction or sale.
 There are exceptionally advantageous conditions for purchasing the goods that cannot be achieved through open tender e.g. a one-off public auction or sale.
 OR the overall rates offered through non-standard procurement are the same or lower than that received through open competition for the same core requirements carried out within the last 12 months.
-7 .
-There is limited time to carry out the The goods, services, or works are required immediately in order to carry out core business or meet a project deadline.
-Undertaking an open tender would impact on Council's ability to deliver the project primary procurement process because: cost effectively and on time. must be able to demonstrate that time pressure has not been caused due to improper planning or poor project management.
+7. There is limited time to carry out the primary procurement process because: The goods, services, or works are required immediately in order to carry out core business or meet a project deadline.
+Undertaking an open tender would impact on Council's ability to deliver the project cost effectively and on time. process because. must be able to demonstrate that time pressure has not been caused due to improper planning or poor project management.